GraceXu182/gracexu182.github.io/README.md

 <!-- ## Welcome to Mengjia Xu's Pages -->

-I am currently a Postdoctoral Associate at the [Center for Brains, Minds and Machines](https://cbmm.mit.edu/), [McGovern Insitute for Brain Research](https://mcgovern.mit.edu/) at MIT, I am supervised by [Prof. Tomaso Poggio](https://poggio-lab.mit.edu/people/tomaso-poggio) and [Prof. George Karnidakis](https://scholar.google.com/citations?user=yZ0-ywkAAAAJ&hl=en) in the Division of Applied Mathematics, Brown University.
-My research interests focus on optimizations of deep neural networks, spatio-temporal graph representation learning, uncertainty quantification and multimodal biomedical imaging data analysis for diverse applications.
+Hi, I am Mengjia, a Postdoctoral Associate at the [Center for Brains, Minds and Machines](https://cbmm.mit.edu/), [McGovern Insitute for Brain Research](https://mcgovern.mit.edu/) at MIT, I am supervised by [Prof. Tomaso Poggio](https://poggio-lab.mit.edu/people/tomaso-poggio) and [Prof. George Karnidakis](https://scholar.google.com/citations?user=yZ0-ywkAAAAJ&hl=en) in the Division of Applied Mathematics, Brown University.
+My research interests focus on optimizations of deep neural networks, spatio-temporal graph representation learning, uncertainty quantification and multimodal biomedical imaging data analysis for diverse applications (e.g., [microscopy red blood cell image segmentation and classifciation], [AOSLO imaging for diabetics retinal microaneurysm detection], [fMRI and MEG neuroimaging data analysis for Alzheimer's disease progression prediction].)

-### Markdown
+### Publications

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for